 Tipp 1: 1.
 Mai – Frühlingsfeste & Tanz in den Mai

 What could be better than starting the month with a public holiday?
 Whether at the Kulturbrauerei, the Club Weekend, in the theatre of the ufaFabrik or at other locations: In Berlin there are countless ways to dance into May.

 On May Day (1st of May) itself, various events will take place during the day celebrating Labour Day in Berlin.
 The rally of the German Trade Union Confederation on Labour Day and the subsequent family celebration on the Straße des 17.
 Juni are quite classic.
-Flea market lovers should not miss the giant flea market at Berlin’s Ostbahnhof station, and there is plenty in store for art lovers too: on May Day, the Berlinische Galerie will be presenting photographs of the Berlin Wall after the fall of the Wall from 1993 and 1994 for the first time.
+Flea market lovers should not miss the giant flea market at Berlin’s Ostbahnhof station.
+At the carnival in Steglitz's Bäkepark or at the Neuköllner Maientage, you'll fly into the blue May sky on the chain carousel!

 When: 30th April – 1st May